HarmonicAttack: An Adaptive Cross-Domain Audio Watermark Removal: Design

 The processed residual energy represents the remaining artifacts after our removal process:

-Here, $Mel(\cdot)$ represents the mel-scale frequency bands\cite{pytorchMelScalex2014} covering the perceptually critical range of 200Hz-8kHz, $m$ is an index of the mel frequency band (out of $M$ total bands, each corresponding to a specific perceptual frequency range), and $t$ represents discrete time frames in the STFT analysis window.
-We split audio into mel bands because their separate processing provides two key advantages for watermark removal.
-First, mel bands mirror the non-linear frequency resolution of the human auditory system, where lower frequencies are processed with finer resolution than higher frequencies, naturally aligning our optimization with the perceptual significance of different spectral regions.
-Second, since audio watermarks exploit psychoacoustic masking~\cite{swansonRobustAudioWatermarking1998, spreadspectral} by embedding in perceptually less sensitive regions, mel bands help identify the exact frequency ranges where watermarks are more likely embedded, which enables \tool to achieve more precise removal.
+Here, $Mel(\cdot)$ represents the mel-scale frequency bands~\cite{pytorchMelScalex2014} covering the perceptually critical range of 200Hz-8kHz, $m$ is an index of the mel frequency band (out of $M$ total bands, each corresponding to a specific perceptual frequency range), and $t$ represents discrete time frames in the STFT analysis window.
+This formulation leverages the perceptual structure of the human auditory system, where mel bands reflect non-uniform frequency sensitivity, and aligns optimization with time-frequency bins that are more relevant to watermark embedding.

-The psychoacoustic loss component addresses the challenge that watermark removal is fundamentally different from general audio restoration.
-While reconstruction loss ensures global fidelity, it treats all time-frequency regions equally and cannot distinguish between watermark-carrying frequencies and natural audio content.
-Additionally, a uniform spectrogram reconstruction loss would waste optimization effort on frequencies that contain no watermark signatures, which can result in under-optimization of the key frequency regions where watermark signals are present.
-Gradients would be averaged across \emph{all} frequencies, and watermark-relevant gradients would get diluted by non-watermark gradients.
-Our psychoacoustic loss fills this gap by providing an adaptive attention mechanism on important frequency bands, which focuses removal efforts specifically on perceptually masked regions where watermarks have the highest energy.

-\newpar{Generator Decorrelation Loss} The decorrelation loss ensures that the watermark-removal generator's modifications are directly opposing the watermark patterns, enhancing the watermark removal strength:

-where $\Delta_{\text{proc}} = x_{\text{unwm}} - x_{\text{clean}}$ and $\Delta_{\text{wm}} = x_{\text{wm}} - x_{\text{clean}}$.
-This loss component is responsible for addressing the limitations that reconstruction and psychoacoustic losses alone would pose.
-While preserving audio quality and targeting frequency-specific regions, they cannot guarantee that the watermark-removal generator's learned transformations actually oppose watermark patterns.
-Therefore, this loss provides an alternative component in the gradient calculation that helps the training converge faster.
+By operating in this space, the localization loss enables the model to learn where watermark energy is concentrated, rather than treating all frequencies uniformly.
+This is crucial for achieving targeted watermark removal, as modern watermarking schemes intentionally exploit psychoacoustic masking to hide signals in perceptually insensitive time-frequency bins.
+Without such localization, optimization would be spread across irrelevant frequency bands, diluting gradients from watermark-intense time-frequency bins and reducing removal effectiveness.
+In contrast, our localization loss adaptively emphasizes these high-energy masked bins, enabling the model to precisely focus its removal capacity where watermarks are most likely embedded.

+\newpar{Generator Reconstruction Loss} The reconstruction loss addresses the third objective (quality) of watermark removal: preserving the perceptual quality of the underlying audio.
+It enforces temporal-domain fidelity by directly constraining the waveform-level deviation between the generator’s output and the original audio: